mvahaste/unit-ci-testing/README.md

 ## 🚀 GitHub Actions

 This project includes GitHub Actions for continuous integration.

-It automatically runs tests whenever changes are pushed to the repository.
+It automatically runs tests whenever changes are pushed to the repository and adds the test report to the job summary.